bcaleffi/twitter-api/README.md

 tw_number = 100
 ```

 In the root path you'll find `postman-twitter-api.json`, that's a colletion for postman.
-Import this file into your postman and it will give you all the endpoint created:
+Import this file into your postman and it will give you all the endpoints created:

 I'm considering that you're running it on localhost, so your base URL should be some like this `http://localhost:5000`.
 Now, the endpoints: